cocos/cocos-docs/en/cocos-service/sdkhub-plugins/sdkhub-hms.md

 #### `archive`

-HUAWEI Game Service allows your game to save your players' game progress to HUAWEI Cloud and then retrieve the saved data so that your players can continue the game from the last save point from any device as long as they use HUAWEI IDs to sign in to the game.
-In this way, players do not need to start from the beginning even if their device is lost, damaged, or changed.
+Developers can store a player's game progress in Huawei Cloud or access previous game progress from Huawei Cloud in order to continue playing.
+Therefore, as long as the user logs in with the same Huawei account, the user can continue to play the game on any device at the same progress as before, even if the user's previous device is lost, destroyed or replaced with a new one.
 Please refer to [Archive](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/game-archive-0000001050121532) and [API Referenes](https://developer.huawei.com/consumer/en/doc/development/HMSCore-References-V5/archivesclient-0000001050123603-V5).

 **Callback Description**: